Hair Toppers, Wigs + Halo Extensions: Explained!

 You would sleep and shower in them every day.
 That kind of wear and tear would cause fading of the hair color and the hair to fall out of the hair from the mono base.

-They need to be constantly maintained and after a few months, they will need to constantly hair color to match and make it look right.
+They need to be constantly maintained, and after a few months, they will need to constantly hair color to match and make it look right.
 It’s like you go bald all over again in six months.

-Plus you have to pay as much as $60-$80 a month to have the piece maintained.
-So you see those places have a huge markup that is pretty hefty.
+Plus, you have to pay as much as $60-$80 a month to have the piece maintained.
+So you see, those places have a huge markup that is pretty hefty.
 You are paying for their nice office and fancy commercials.

-For an in-depth look at hair toppers see my Hair Topper Q & A post.
+For an in-depth look at hair toppers, see my Hair Topper Q & A post.

 Hair Beauty Supply Stores:

 The store I went to was as big as a warehouse.
 I was like a kid in a candy store!
 It had great quality human and synthetic extensions, toppers, and wigs for prices around $40-$100.
-It was just what I was looking for!

-Upscale Hairpiece/Wig Shop:
+Upscale Hairpiece/Wig Shops Online:

 YouTube:

 One of the best sources of wig ideas and tips is on YouTube!
-If you do not know where to begin with a wig or topper then this is the best place to start!
+If you do not know where to begin with a wig or topper, then this is the best place to start!
 I have a bunch of favorite Wig Vloggers I follow.

-My best advice is to look over the main wig brand websites (I’ll add a list of my fav’s at the end of this post) and choose a style.
-Then go to YouTube.com and type in the style with the color of your choice and literally a ton of videos come up with the styles and shades.
+- Then go to YouTube.com and type in the wig style and brand name with the color name or number of your choice, and literally a ton of videos come up with the styles and shades.

 I do this when I am looking for certain colors by brand.
 It is tough to choose what color you want from a flat swatch on your computer monitor.
 Seeing them on a live person gives you an idea of how it will look on you.